 The regular newsletter is an important mechanism for keeping members up-to-date with BAFTA news, including the business and charitable activity of the Academy, voting reminders, renewal notices, and other important membership administration.
 Events and offers promoted in the newsletter are made available exclusively to members by BAFTA and select partners.
 We will use your email contact details to send you the weekly newsletter.
 You can opt-out at any time by clicking the 'unsubscribe' link at the bottom of the email.

 Depending on your voting rights and only if you have opted-in to receiving them, you may be eligible to receive DVD screeners from studios and distributors.
-If this is the case we will pass your postal address details to carefully selected studios and distributors so that they can send you screeners.
+If this is the case we will pass your postal address details to participating studios and distributors so that they can send you screeners.